djmaze/gluster-on-docker/README.md

-# Docker image for testing a Gluster setup
+# Docker images for testing a Gluster setup

 ## Usage